 The Nu Series active polyphonic pickups have a uniform frequency response from 20Hz to 20Khz.
 The sound is very clean with lots of overtones and crystal clear highs.
 The low impedance coils give the pickups its characteristic wide bandwidth.

 Unlike traditional high-impedance passive pickups, there are no big peaks and dips in the response.
 Such a wide and flat frequency response gives you the freedom to sculpt the tone using analog or digital filters.
-The low-impedance pickup imparts very little coloration to the guitar sound.
-You get whatever tone you want using appropriate tone-shaping EQ rather than a fixed, predetermined guitar tone.
+The low-impedance pickup imparts very little coloration to the sound.
+You get whatever tone you want using appropriate tone-shaping EQ rather than a fixed, predetermined tone.

 See Sculpting the Tone for details about the sound clips.
 The multichannel recordings take advantage of the stereo field to great effect.
 For best results, put on a good set of headphones or better yet, have your reference monitors ready, or a good HiFi stereo system.
 Cheap earphones or laptop speakers won’t do this justice, please don’t bother using those!

 Here’s a short clip: Vale Vanezolano no.3 (by Antonio Lauro) recorded using “classical” EQ capture of the Cycfi Nu multichannel pickup mounted on a Fender Stratocaster in the bridge position.
 The strings are panned with the low-E center, A at 3 o’clock, D at 10 o’clock, G at 4 o’clock, B center and high-E at 9 o’clock.
 Listen to how the notes seemingly chase each other in the stereo field.

 Here’s a short composition: Thousand Paths (Joel de Guzman 2014).
 This one is mixed to mono using the EMG-81 EQ capture before applying distortion and amp simulation.